Stab-QRAM: A Clifford-Only Quantum Oracle for Affine Boolean Data: Properties of Stab-QRAM

-By this construction, every edge connects an address qubit to a data qubit, making $G_A$ an inherently bipartite graph.
-This structural property is fundamental to the architecture's efficient hardware implementation~\cite{Khesin2025} and it lays the foundation for achieving $O(\log N)$ optimal logical circuit depth.
+encodes the CNOT operations required by the matrix $A$.
+By construction every edge connects an address vertex to a data vertex, making $G_A$ inherently bipartite.
+This bipartite structure is not incidental: it underlies both the exact-depth result of the next subsection and the hardware-mapping analysis of Sec.~\ref{subsec:locality}.

-The logical circuit depth, defined as the minimum number of parallel time steps required to execute all gates, is a critical performance metric for quantum algorithms.
-Our objective is to determine an optimal scheduling strategy for the CNOT and X gates in the Stab-QRAM circuit to minimize this depth.
-We demonstrate that this scheduling problem can be solved exactly by mapping it to a classic problem in graph theory.

-The fundamental physical constraint is that a single qubit can only participate in one CNOT gate per time step.
-In the graph-theoretic framework, this constraint translates directly to an edge-coloring problem: any two edges (CNOTs) that are incident on the same vertex (qubit) must be assigned to different time layers (colors).
-Consequently, the minimum circuit depth for the CNOT portion of the circuit is precisely the chromatic index of the graph \(G_A\)---the minimum number of colors needed for a valid edge-coloring.

-To determine this value, we consider the maximum degree of the graph, \(\Delta(G_A)\), which is the maximum number of CNOT operations in which any single qubit participates.
-The maximum degree is formally given by:

-A cornerstone result in graph theory, K\"{o}nig's edge-coloring theorem \cite{Mummert2020}, states that the chromatic index of any bipartite graph is exactly equal to its maximum degree.
-Since the interaction graph $G_A$ is inherently bipartite, this theorem provides a direct construction for the optimal circuit schedule: all CNOT gates corresponding to edges of the same color are assigned to a single parallel execution layer.
-This allows all CNOT operations to be scheduled in precisely $\Delta$ layers.

-The remaining single-qubit X gates, which implement the constant offset \(b\), can all be executed in a single additional parallel layer after the CNOT operations are complete.
-Therefore, the total logical depth of the Stab-QRAM circuit is given by:

-In the worst-case scenario, the maximum degree \(\Delta\) is bounded by \(\max(n,m)\).
-Since the number of memory locations is \(N=2^n\), the circuit depth scales as \(O(n)=O(\log N)\).
-This analysis rigorously establishes the optimal logarithmic depth complexity of the Stab-QRAM architecture, a key advantage highlighted in Table~\ref{tab:combined_qram_comparison_with_types}.